 Note: this all happened before the Certificate of Destruction rules came into force.
 As far as I'm aware it is NOT possible for a car which has been issued with a CoD to ever be returned to the road.
 If anyone knows of a case where this has been done though I'm prepared to be proven wrong.

-• Manufacturer HUAWEI
+• Camera Make HUAWEI

-• Model CLT-L09
+• Camera Model CLT-L09

 • Resolution Unit inches